psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 Import the Elasticsearch PGP key and install Elasticsearch from the APT repository by following this excellent guide;
 * [https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) (also make sure to install `wget` and `apt-transport-https`).

-In order for Elasticsearch to function optimally, you should increase the number of files the (service) user 'elasticsearch' is allowed to open at the same time.
+In order for Elasticsearch to function optimally, you should increase the number of files the (service) user `elasticsearch` is allowed to open at the same time.
 Edit `limits.conf` and add the following:
 ```bash
 elk@stack:~$ nano /etc/security/limits.conf
 elasticsearch soft nofile 32000
 elasticsearch hard nofile 32000
 ```
-Also edit /etc/sysctl.conf and add the following:
+Also edit `/etc/sysctl.conf` and add the following:
 ```bash
 fs.file-max = 300000
 ```
-For some more information about file handling, read [https://gist.github.com/luckydev/b2a6ebe793aeacf50ff15331fb3b519d](https://gist.github.com/luckydev/b2a6ebe793aeacf50ff15331fb3b519d).
+(For some more information about file handling, read [https://gist.github.com/luckydev/b2a6ebe793aeacf50ff15331fb3b519d](https://gist.github.com/luckydev/b2a6ebe793aeacf50ff15331fb3b519d)).

 To start Elasticsearch, write:
 ```bash